 Enter Safe Mode.
 Safe Mode will completely disable all plugins and the active theme temporarily for a single page view - ultimately enabling you to log in and remove the offending plugin.
 (This is not guaranteed to work in all scenarios, please read the disclaimer)

 If your site crashes due to an upsetting plugin or theme, all you have to do is add a querystring parameter to the URL.
 Doing that will temporarily disable all plugins for that single page view, as well as temporarily activate a default theme if one is installed.

 Let's say you're the owner of http://www.example.com.
 To enable safe mode for one particular page, you add this to the URL: "?safe_mode=1".

 Bear in mind that you have to do this for every view.
 The querystring parameter isn't carried on automatically.
 So, for instance:

 When you go to plugin management, all plugins will seem to be deactivated (due to the way Safe Mode works), but you'll still be able to explicitly deactivate each plugin.
 Just use the "Deactivate (safe mode)" option.

-The plugin checks if any of these themes are installed (in that order), and if so, activates the first theme it encounters.
+The plugin checks if any of these themes are installed, and if so, activates the first theme it encounters.
 Thus I highly recommend that you keep one of those themes installed at all times.
 If you don't, safe mode will keep your current active theme, and that theme may just be the offender - leaving safe mode useless.
 Keep this in mind.